Wild Cat Station

 Bird Habitat: A Multi-Species Experience

-The habitat houses Ralph, a turkey vulture, Poe and Jan, corvid species, and Marvin, a Eastern Screech Owl.
+The habitat houses Ralph, a turkey vulture, and Poe and Jan, common ravens.
 All species are native and serve major roles in the ecosystem as predators and scavengers and contribute to rodent control.
 The site offers a variety of educational information, including the use of rodenticide and the implications it has on various species in the natural environment.